Light

 Insufficient light

-Unlike some variegated cultivars where patterning is a fixed genetic trait unrelated to light, Scindapsus pictus variegation is meaningfully light-responsive.
-In its native habitat, the plant shows more pronounced silvery patterning on leaves that grow in brighter, more open canopy positions.
-Indoors, a plant moved to a dimmer spot, or one that has simply been in low light for a long stretch, will reliably start producing leaves with less visible silver.
+Because the silvery effect is structural rather than pigment-based, it's still meaningfully light-responsive — in its native habitat, the plant shows more pronounced patterning on leaves grown in brighter, more open canopy gaps and duller patterning on leaves grown deep in shade.
+Indoors, a plant moved to a dimmer spot, or one that's simply spent a long stretch in low light, will reliably start producing leaves with a fainter, less silvery finish.

 Seasonal light reduction

-Even without moving the plant, shorter winter days and lower sun angle reduce the total light reaching an indoor plant in the same spot it occupied in summer.
-New leaves produced during winter can appear less variegated than leaves produced the previous summer purely due to this seasonal light difference.
+Even without moving the plant, shorter winter days and a lower sun angle reduce the total light reaching an indoor plant in the same spot it occupied in summer.
+New leaves produced during winter can look less patterned than leaves produced the previous summer purely because of this seasonal light difference, with no other cause involved.

 Rare genetic reversion